rezahusain/rubric/sdf/final-project/presentation.md

 - [ ] Is there evidence of market research or validation of the problem being solved? (talking to potential users, previous experiences, etc.)
 - [ ] Is this a compelling/exciting solution?
 Could you imagine someone using this?
 - [ ] Is there clear business value?
 Is it clear how working on this project is preparing you for on the job? (eg ties to a category on https://rfp.dpi.dev)
-- [ ] Does the presentation follow a clear structure? (e.g. intro, problem statement, solution, main features, future goals, closing, etc.)
+- [ ] Does the presentation follow a clear structure? (e.g. introduction, problem statement, solution, main features, future goals, closing, etc.)

 ### Score (/5):